Ekaterina has been promoted to the position of an Assistant Professor at the Center of Life Sciences. Starting date – July 15, 2019.

+Dr. Ekaterina Khrameeva graduated from the Department of Bioengineering and Bioinformatics, Moscow State University, in 2009.
+Since 2007, she has been working with Prof. Mikhail Gelfand at the Institute for Information Transmission Problems, where she defended her PhD thesis on chromatin architecture and alternative splicing, in 2015.
 During her postgraduate studies, Ekaterina worked as a bioinformatician at the Justus Liebig University (Giessen), the Helmholtz Zentrum München (Munich), the Partner Institute for Computational Biology (Shanghai), and the Leiden University Medical Center (Netherlands).
-Ekaterina won several competitions and research grants, and published 23 papers.
+Starting from 2014, she has been working on the analysis of lipidome and transcriptome in the human brain with Prof. Philipp Khaitovich at Skoltech.
+Ekaterina won several competitions and research grants and published 24 papers.

 Luzhin AV, Flyamer IM, Khrameeva EE, Ulianov SV, Razin SV, Gavrilov AA.
 Quantitative differences in TAD border strength underly the TAD hierarchy in Drosophila chromosomes.
 J Cell Biochem.
 2019; 120(3):4494-4503.